codehsbooks/introcs/Basic-Data-Structures/intro-to-grids.md

 ##### Setting elements in a grid

-Since we haven't set any elements in our grid, all of the elements in our grid are set to "undefined".
+Since we haven't set any elements in our grid, all the elements in our grid are set to "undefined".

 There are three ways that we can set elements in our grid: